Lazr1026/regionchange/docs/home.md

 ## Credits
 - Lazr - Figured out how to do it.
 - GaryOderNichts - UDPIH and the recovery_menu. (kinda) urged me to make this.
 - NoahAbc12345 - Helping figure out it out
-(The Bad Time Trio /s)
+(You could call us "The Bad Time Trio" /s)